External Ids for VIP Gene

 GeneCards Summary for VIP Gene

 VIP (Vasoactive Intestinal Peptide) is a Protein Coding gene.
-Diseases associated with VIP include chemical colitis and dyshidrosis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include hormone activity and neuropeptide hormone activity.
+Diseases associated with VIP include vipoma and chemical colitis.
+Among its related pathways are Signaling by GPCR and G alpha (s) signalling events.
+GO annotations related to this gene include receptor binding and neuropeptide hormone activity.
 An important paralog of this gene is ADCYAP1.

 UniProtKB/Swiss-Prot for VIP Gene